 These unique collections document the lives and activities of African Americans, Asian/Pacific Americans, Chicanos/Latinos, and Native Americans in California.
 The collections represent the cultural, artistic, ethnic, gender, and racial diversity that characterizes the state's population.
 Its materials are widely used not only by scholars but also in K-12 classrooms and museum exhibitions.
 Organizations and individuals have committed to establishing their personal papers and archival materials for preservation and to be made accessible for research and study.

 Photograph found in the Antonio Salazar Chicanismo Photograph Collection (CEMA 177).

 CEMA was established to:

-- Enable and enhance research efforts to study the ethnic and racial diversity of the state and nation and attendant demographic and social issues; Support study and research in many disciplines, such as art, history, literature, sociology, political science, and economics;
+- Enable and enhance research efforts to study the ethnic and racial diversity of the state and nation and attendant demographic and social issues

 Types of Acquisitions Sought

 There are two categories of materials which form CEMA.
-The first consists of personal papers of individuals including correspondence, diaries, speeches, photographs, manuscripts, and memorabilia.
-The second type consists of organizational records.
-These document the history of an institution, and include reports, minutes of meetings, agenda, memoranda, and publications.
+The first consist of personal papers of individuals including correspondence, diaries, speeches, photographs, manuscripts, and memorabilia.
+The second type consist of organizational records.
+These document the history of an institution and include reports, minutes of meetings, agenda, memoranda, and publications.